 The McDowell’s took an eyesore, and cleared the contaminated land of rusting cars, RVs and derelict buildings.
 They got rid of a chop shop and illegal marijuana farm.
 They even brought in a local environmental group to clean up and restore the Pajaro River, which had been severely polluted by illegal dumping for many years.
 This was no small investment of time or money.
 The price tag was well over $200,000.
 The work cleared tons of rubbish from the river and is invaluable to our community.
 It is good for local wildlife, but also stops debris from ending up in Monterey Bay!
 So it preserves marine life as well.
-Green building principles will be incorporated into the buildings at Betabel.
-And despite misleading claims, they are not converting open rural space either, but building on the existing footprint of that old junkyard, which has operated as a commercial business in the past.
+In fact, trout were recently spotted again in the river after 75 years!
+Green building principles will also be incorporated into the buildings at Betabel.
+And despite misleading claims, they are not converting open rural space—they are building on the existing footprint of that old junkyard, which has operated as a commercial business in the past.

 In line with our rich agricultural heritage, 90% of the 119 acre land will be developed as organic farmland.
 The produce will be sold on site at the market.
 There will also be a riverwalk, and picnic area, so folks can enjoy the area.
 So it preserves the watershed, respects the land, and they are sharing all that natural beauty our County.